-Aperio is a vendor providing a digital environment for the management and interpretation of histopathologic information that originates with the digitization of a glass slide.
-Following digitization of slides with our Aperio ScanScope XT, free download of the Aperio ImageScope program (http://www.aperio.com/appcenter) allows users to view, capture and analyze the .svs file image.
+Virtual microscopy provides innumerable benefits for teaching and research.
+Following digitization of histology slides with our Aperio ScanScope XT, free download of the Aperio ImageScope program (http://www.aperio.com/appcenter) allows users to view, capture and analyze the .svs file image.
 20x and 40x resolution scanning of both regular 1”x3” and large 2”x3” glass slides is available.
-Virtual microscopy provides innumerable benefits for teaching and research.
+Automatic quantification of immunoreactivity can also be performed by our staff for a fee on whole slide images scanned at 40x magnification using Aperio's Image Analysis Toolbox with additional nuclear, cytoplasmic, membrane, and microvessel algorithms that also support pattern recognition and tissue microarrays.

 Experienced histotechnologists provide complete histology services including tissue processing, embedding and sectioning of both paraffin-embedded and frozen animal tissues.
+Sectioning of methacrylate-embedded undecalcified bone can also be performed.
 Routine stains such as hematoxylin & eosin, and an extensive menu of both special histochemical and immunohistochemical stains optimized specifically for use on mouse tissues are available and continuously expanded.
 Such stains facilitate the identification of infectious agents, apoptotic and proliferating cells, angiogenesis, hematopoietic cell lineages, and more.

 Customized tissue microarrays are prepared upon request.

 Tissue samples can also be processed to grids for transmission electron microscopy.
 Investigative staff should then take the grids to the Microscopy Shared Resource

 for utilization of their transmission electron microscope and acquisition of electron micrographs.